panzerdp/dmitripavlutin.com/content/posts/022-javascript-unicode/index.md

 *If you think that Unicode is hard, programming without Unicode would be even more difficult.*

-I still remember picking randomly charsets and encodings to read the content of files.
+I still remember picking random charsets and encodings to read the content of files.
 Pure lottery!

 ### 2.1 Characters and code points